pmuellr/yield-callback/README.md

 })
 ```

-Or you can wrap the generator to return a "normal" callback function; in this
+Or you can wrap the generator to return a "typical errback" function; in this
 case, with the same signature and behavior as the pyramid-of-doom `readFile()`
 above: